aumartinez/mvc-php/README.md

 ### The models

 A generic Model will depend on what resources the application will use to build the View.
-If it is a PHP application, usually it will connect to a MySQL database, then generic Model class to interact with this DB could be used as below.
+If it is a PHP application, usually it will connect to a MySQL database, then a generic Model class to interact with this DB could be used as below.

 ```php